 SimpleTaste Egg Cooker.

 The SimpleTaste Egg Cooker is White in colour and features a transparent/clear plastic lid.
 The unit itself measures (With lid attached) 18.0cm in height x 16.0cm in width and diameter, the total weight is around 700G.

 You get a UK (BS1363A) plug attached, the cable can be wound around the base for storage.
 In total the cable length is around 90.0cm.

 The base features 4 non-slip rubber feet, perfect for use on a worktop.

 Using the Egg Cooker.

 Before use you need to clean over the unit using a damp cloth, hand wash the supplied attachments only as none of these are dishwasher safe.
-Read the supplied user guide, this guide is well written and gives you hints and tips to not only use the appliance, but also how to create perfect eggs.

 I chose to start with some good old eggs and soldiers, I like my yolks runny (But still cooked) and always struggle to achieve this using a traditional pan as I normally over-cook them and they become too hard!